Tagline: You have the right to remain silent forever…..Again!

-Robert Z’ Dar‘s Matt Cordell is perhaps the genre’s most underappreciated seek-and-destroy killer, an immovable and irrepressible brute, who in 1988‘s Maniac Cop, returned to enact vengeance on those city officials who had wronged him, and anyone else who happened to get in his way.
-Cordell was a zombified brute with superhuman strength who would careen off a New York dock to his seeming demise.
+Robert Z’ Dar’s Matt Cordell is perhaps the genre’s most underappreciated seek-and-destroy killer, an irrepressible force who in 1988‘s Maniac Cop returned to enact vengeance on those city officials who had wronged him, and anyone else who happened to get in his way.
+Cordell was a zombified brute who would careen off a New York dock to his seeming demise.
 But there was no way this character was going to be put to rest so easily.
 He simply had too much potential.

-One of those quirks comes in the form of serial killer Turkell (Leo Rossi) who during a spate of murders somehow becomes friends with our mute psycho, a bizarre dynamic which would never have crossed the minds of most writers, but which works wonderfully.
-Turkell has a taste for lap dancers and strikes a peculiar bond with Cordell, who plans to take his vengeance streak even further, first by disposing of the first movie’s protagonists Jack Forrest and Teresa Mallory, before finally claiming retribution on those prison thugs who scarred his face and left him for dead all those years ago.
+From the film’s hyperbolic opening you know you’re in for something quite special.
+This a relentless exercise in the absurd, with a plethora of heady quirks that turn a potential retread into a carnival of brutal insanity.
+One of those quirks comes in the form of serial killer Turkell (Leo Rossi) who during a spate of murders somehow becomes friends with our mute psycho, a bizarre dynamic which would never have crossed the minds of most writers, but which works wonderfully in way that will delight fans of Cohen.
+Turkell has a taste for lap dancers and strikes a peculiar bond with Cordell, who plans to take his vengeance streak even further by seeking retribution on those prison thugs who scarred his face and left him for dead.

 After a high speed chase involving Susan and Teresa, Cordell handcuffs the former to a tireless car and sends her careening along the highway.
 Seeing an opening, Teresa then attacks Cordell with a chainsaw, only for him to grab the weapon full throttle and throw it to the ground without suffering even a scratch.
 With Teresa now at our monster’s mercy, he grips her by the throat, brutally snapping her neck and throwing her lifeless body to the ground like a rag doll.